 In addition to performing and teaching, Spelman offers workshops and residencies through both the “Arts Coaches” and the Touring Programs of the Kennedy Center For The Performing Arts.
 He also regularly offers keynote programs, and college, school and community residencies, which include informal performances, workshops, classes, and work with communities in developing their own stories.Jon is an avid hiker and backpacker.

 He is married to the choreographer and arts activist Liz Lerman, and they are the parents of photographer Anna Clare Spelman.
-Jon and Liz live in the historic Fells Point neighborhood of Baltimore, Maryland; Anna is currently based in Chapel Hill, NC.
+Jon and Liz live in the historic Pierson Place neighborhood of Phoenix AZ; Anna is currently based in Chapel Hill, NC.